SClemson49/project2/README.md

 ![wireframe](./images/project-2-wireframe.PNG)

+## User stories
+* Users will make an account with a username and password
+* Users will be able to look up certain pokemon to see the type
+* Users will be able to see if the Pokemon belongs to other users parties
+* Users will be able to add/remove Pokemon from their party

 ## MVP
 * able to search through the original 151 to craft a team
-* search by type, and pokemon in users squads
+* search by type, and pokemon in users party
-* add and delete from your squad
+* add and delete from your party

 ## STRETCH (LOL)
 * Attaching pictures and styles